 Welcome to the FiCS Lab

-The FiCS Lab is seeking proposals for financial mechanisms tailored for public development banks!
+The FiCS Lab was seeking proposals for financial mechanisms tailored for public development banks!

-This is a fantastic opportunity to accelerate climate finance in emerging markets and developing economies by focusing on mechanisms that demonstrate innovation, actionability, and catalytic potential.
+This was a fantastic opportunity to accelerate climate finance in emerging markets and developing economies by focusing on mechanisms that demonstrate innovation, actionability, and catalytic potential.

 WHAT IS THE FICS LAB?